MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Exchange** to open the Exchange admin center.

-5. On the **Manage mailboxes** page, note that the archive mailboxes for all users other than Holly Dickson have a status of **Active**.
+5. In the **Exchange admin center**, the **Manage mailboxes** page appears by default.
+Note the users who have an **Archive status** that is set to **Active**.
 These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
 However, since you added Holly's user account in one of the first labs at the start of this course, her archive mailbox is **Disabled** by default. <br/>

-	To enable Holly’s archive mailbox, select the check box next to **Holly Dickson** in the user list and then select **Enable Archive** in the menu bar that appears above the list of users.
+	To enable Holly’s archive mailbox, select **Holly Dickson** in the user list.
+In the **Holly Dickson** pane that appears, select the **Others** tab.
+In the **Mailbox archive** section, note that Holly's archive mailbox is disabled.
+In this group, select **Manage mailbox archive**.

+6. In the **Manage mailbox archive** pane that appears, select the toggle switch for **Mailbox archive status** to change it to **Enabled**.
+Select **Save** and then close the pane.

-7. If necessary, select the **Refresh** icon on the menu bar above the list of users.
-Holly's archive mailbox should now be **Active**.
+7. It might take a few moments to create Holly's archive mailbox.
+In the **Manage mailboxes** page, select the **Refresh** icon on the menu bar above the list of users.
+Holly's archive mailbox should now be **Active** once the archive mailbox is created.
+You may have to wait a minute or two and refresh again until **Active** appears.

 8. In your Microsoft Edge browser, leave your Edge browser and all its tabs open for the next task.